rhel-labs/instruqt/selinux-policy/05-selinux-policy2/assignment.md

 notes:
 - type: text
   contents: |
-    In the previous challenge, we built a policy template, compiled it and saw the test application be transitioned to run in the context assigned by the policy.
+    In the previous challenge, we built a policy template, compiled it and saw the test application transition to run in the context assigned by the policy.

-    In this challenge, we will examine the AVCs generated when our testapp starts to run under the policy and update the policy to allow it to run without AVCs.
+    In this challenge, we will examine the Access Vector Cache denials (AVCs) generated when our testapp starts to run under the policy.
+We will edit the policy to allow it to run without AVCs.

     We will use the **ausearch** command to find the AVCs in the audit log.
-We will interpret these events in turn and then find the appropriate *allow statement* or SELinux *policy interface* to permit the action.
+We will interpret these events one at a time and find the appropriate *allow statement* or SELinux *policy interface* to permit the action.
 We will update our policy file to add the allow statements and interfaces, recompile the policy and test our application.
 This is the iterative process that we will follow for the remainder of the workshop.
-We will discover a variety of methods to understand and interpret the violations and modify our policy
+We will discover a variety of methods to understand and interpret the denials and modify our policy

     Let's start by finding the AVCs.
 Time for the next challenge.
 tabs: